 - Category I These are the online courses which are organized and offered by SUNY Korea.
 Students can register and take these courses as part of their regular course load at SUNY Korea, and do not pay additional tuition if they are already full-time students. - Category II All other online courses offered by approved institutions outside of SUNY Korea Stony Brook, as well as Stony Brook NY campus's Summer/Winter sessions, are considered additional courses outside of the regular SUNY Korea Stony Brook offerings.
-Students who take such online courses are responsible for the relevant tuition and expenses.
+Students who simple hospital visit is not sufficient.
+Course requirements must still be fulfilled.